 Harassment and code of conduct policy

-Harassment is considered to be offensive behaviour that can be perceived as personally threatening, either explicitly or suggestively.
-Behaviour that purposefully makes someone uncomfortable, threatened, or in danger is also considered to be harassment.
-This applies to verbal and written comments.
-This can be: unwanted sexual or violent approaches or comments, unwanted physical contact, stalking, following, racial slurs, homophobic or transphobic comments, photography, video or audio recording without consent, and coercion of any kind.
+Harassment may take a number of forms.
+It includes behaviour which is offensive, threatening, intimidating or degrading.
+Behaviour that purposefully makes someone feel uncomfortable, threatened, or in danger is also considered to be harassment.
+Behaviour includes actions and verbal and written comments.
+Examples of harassment include: unwanted sexual or violent approaches or comments, unwanted physical contact, stalking, following, racial slurs, homophobic or transphobic comments, and the taking of photographs, audio or video recordings after being asked not to do so.

-If, during the festival, you witness harassment, please notify your nearest Bloody Scotland member of staff or hotel/bar staff as appropriate or call the police in the event of severe or urgent harassment (such as immediate physical danger).
-Bloody Scotland’s staff and volunteers reserve the right to address any such behaviour that is in violation of this policy in any way they deem appropriate, which may include police reporting and/or escorting off the premises.
+If, during the festival, you witness harassment, please notify your nearest member of Bloody Scotland staff or hotel/bar staff as appropriate or call the police for severe or urgent harassment (such as immediate physical danger).

 We have put this policy in place to ensure the comfort and enjoyment of Bloody Scotland for all attendees.
 We look forward to welcoming you, safely, and warmly, to Bloody Scotland this year.